prof-tallman/codepuzzles/mathematics/matrix_multiplication/README.md

 4. ***1337 H@cker***:
    Create two new options that improve the user experienc.
    - Add an optional `--pretty` flag to format output in aligned columns.
    - Add an optional `--transpose` flag to automatically transpose the second matrix before multiplication.
-What this means is that your program will be able to multiple matrices with dimensions $m \times n$ and $k \times n$ if, and only if, the `--transpose` flag is used because it will convert the second matrix to a new matrix of dimension $n \times k$.
+What this means is that the program will be able to multiple matrices with dimensions $m \times n$ and $k \times n$ if, and only if, the `--transpose` flag is used (because it will convert the second matrix to a new matrix of dimension $n \times k$).

 5. ***BONUS***:
    Add advanced benchmarking functionality and performance checks.